finopsfoundation/framework/_resources/project--container-cost-allocation.md

 date-added: Aug 2022
 type: Utility
 source: FinOps Foundation
 label:
 cloud-provider:
   - Multi-Cloud
 framework-capabilities:
+- capability_cost-allocation
-  - cost-allocation
+- capability_onboarding-workloads
 ---

 # Container Cost Allocation Labels and Dictionary

 ## Introduction

 Our Container Cost Allocation project focuses on creating guidance and best practices to practitioners around allocating cost of containers.
 This first output provides suggested container labels that are ready to use and can be combined into useful schemas.
 We also want this resource to encourage community debate about container cost allocation labeling, schemas, and best practices, inspiring contribution and future improvements.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/q0iuFU7qh8M?start=3868" title="YouTube video player" frameborder="0" allow="accelerometer;  clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>